-The massive Wizarding World of Harry Potter expansion is far bigger and better of an attraction than Jaws and its Amity area ever were.
-But just because Jaws is gone, doesn’t mean it should be forgotten.
+The massive Wizarding World of Harry Potter expansion is far bigger and better of an attraction than Jaws and its Amity area ever was.
+But just because Jaws is gone doesn’t mean it should be forgotten.

 Mike Aiello is Universal Orlando’s Director of Entertainment, in charge of creating the new area’s live entertainment.
-But his own journey to that “Harry Potter” position began many years ago when he was hired for the role of Jaws ride boat captain, rounding Amity on a daily basis.
+But his own journey to that “Harry Potter” position began many years ago when he was hired for the role of Jaws ride boat captain, rounding Amity daily.

 “Working at Jaws was a great time in my life,” said Aiello.
 “I met a lot of people that I still am very close to.
 I’m very fortunate to have been working here so long and to see this park evolve into what it is today.”

 “To be a part of and standing on the very spot of two amazing attractions at two very different points in my life and the two very distinct iterations of the studios is simply fantastic,” Aiello continued.
-“Jaws holds a very special place in my heart and those on the teams in various capacities creating this new Wizarding World.
+“Jaws holds an exceptional place in my heart and those on the teams in various capacities creating this new Wizarding World.
 It will always be the best and the only.”

 It’s hard to believe the Amity area pictured in the animated gif below has transformed into the London waterfront embankment that exists today.

 When wandering around Diagon Alley, fans of the Jaws ride may be curious to know exactly where they would be standing if the old lagoon was still around.
 In fact, Aiello has been doing just that.
 “I found myself many times during the construction and rehearsal phase of Diagon looking around and placing myself back at Capt.
 Jake’s,” he admitted. “‘Where am I standing right now?
 Is this turn 1 at Amity 3?
 Or am I on Brody’s lawn?'”